What happened

-Tim Berners-Lee, the inventor of the World Wide Web, has cautioned that the increasing reliance on AI agents could significantly jeopardise the multi-billion dollar advertising revenues of major tech companies like Google and Meta.
-He suggests AI's potential to work in alignment with personal needs rather than serving corporate interests could revolutionise web interactions.
-Berners-Lee has been advocating for individual data sovereignty, envisioning a shift from an 'attention economy' to an 'intention economy', where user desires guide engagement.
+Tim Berners-Lee, inventor of the World Wide Web, cautioned that increasing reliance on AI agents could significantly jeopardise multi-billion dollar advertising revenues for major tech companies, including Google and Meta.
+This shift is predicated on AI's potential to align with individual user needs rather than corporate interests, moving from an 'attention economy' to an 'intention economy'.
+Berners-Lee promotes Solid, a decentralised information-sharing project enabling individual data ownership, as an alternative to the current web's engagement-prioritising algorithms and user data harvesting.

 Related Articles